MicrosoftDocs/cpp-docs/docs/cpp/multiple-base-classes.md

 class C : public A, public B {};
 ```

-Given the preceding class declarations, code such as the following is ambiguous because it is unclear whether `b` refers to the `b` in `A` or in `B`:
+Given the preceding class declarations, code such as the following is ambiguous because it's unclear whether `b` refers to the `b` in `A` or in `B`:

 ```cpp
 C *pc = new C;